Estate Settlement of Property

 Estate Settlement of a Property under Joint Ownership

-This is the most common form of property ownership in Singapore, especially amongst husband and wife.
+This is the most common form of property ownership in Singapore, especially between husband and wife.
 In legal language, this is known as “joint tenancy”.
 The title deed will state the co-owners hold the property as “joint tenants”.
 In a joint ownership, there is a single title, interest, time of commencement of title, and unity of possession.
 These are known as the 4 unities.

 If there is an intention to give one’s share to another, the joint tenancy can be unilaterally severed.
 Agreement from the other joint owner is not required, but the joint owner will be informed (Section 53(5) of Land Titles Act).
-This is most applicable in an estate planning situation when 2 parties are going through separation leading to a divorce.
+This is most applicable in an estate planning situation when two parties are going through separation leading to a divorce.

 Estate Settlement of a Property under Tenancy in Common

 The other co-ownership structure is “Tenancy in Common”, where each co-owner has a separate title and interest in the property, but the shares may vary according to the co-owner’s contribution.
-This form of property ownership is popular when 2 or more people pool their funds together to co-own a property for investment purposes; or business partners co-own a commercial property.
+This form of property ownership is popular when two or more people pool their funds together to co-own a property for investment purposes; or business partners co-own a commercial property.
 Usually the owners have no legal relationships with each other, unlike a husband and a wife.

 The co-owners have an undivided possession of the property.
 Unlike joint ownership, tenancy in common has no right of survivorship.
 Upon the death of a co-owner, the deceased person’s share passes to the persons named in his will, or, in the absence of a will, according to intestacy laws.